amm272/regression/README.md

 # regression
-A library for fitting regression models to graphene sensor data.
-A Bayesian approach is taken to estimate confidence intervals in the predictions.
+This is a library for fitting Bayesian regression models to data.
+Linear, polynomial and Gaussian basis functions are supported.
+The mathematics behind the project is explained in Chapters 1 and 3 of the 'Pattern Recognition and Machine Learning' book by Chris Bishop.